Sethbones/heaps-BMS/README.md

 - HTML5 (requires WebGL)
 - Desktop with OpenGL (Win/Linux/OSX) or DirectX (Windows only)

-with the following manual implementation
+with the following requiring manual implementation
 - Mobile (iOS, tvOS and Android)
 - Consoles (Nintendo Switch, Sony PS4, XBox One - requires being a registered developer)